AbrarKarim01/Bangla-Character-Recognition/README.md

 ## Project Description

 We demonstrate research on depth real-time hand tracking systems.
 It accurately and quickly tracks a fully articulated hand at high frame rates (30 FPS on a desktop without a GPU) (error below 45-50 mm).
 To optimize and test the process we have used PSO local optimizer and to observe accuracy and usage we used a gesture model (Virtually drawn Bangla  Characters) as a virtual painting tool.
 Our system is built using numerous methods.
 With the use of several spheres, we model a hand quickly and efficiently.
-In order to perform in real-time, those are essential.
+To perform in real-time, those are essential.

 ## Requirements